Veykril/tlborm/src/macros/minutiae/scoping.md

 # }
 ```

-These scoping rules are why a common piece of advice is to place all macros which should be
+These scoping rules are why a common piece of advice is to place all `macro_rules!` macros which
-accessible "crate wide" at the very top of your root module, before any other modules.
-This ensures
+should be accessible "crate wide" at the very top of your root module, before any other modules.
-they are available *consistently*.
-This also applies to `mod` definitions for files, as in:
+This ensures they are available *consistently*.
+This also applies to `mod` definitions for files, as
+in:

 ```rs
 #[macro_use]